 It was just a force.

-But you know, you mentioned earlier in the show, the Nadler uh committee now, uh Jerry Nadler's committee uh subpoena eight eighty people, etc.
+But, you know, you mentioned earlier in the show the Nadler committee now, Jerry Nadler's committee subpoenaing 80 people, et cetera.

-They've written a hundred and sixty-eight-page document uh indict, convicting, and sentencing President Trump of obstruction of justice before they ever became so-called investigators.
+They've written a 168-page document indicting, convicting, and sentencing President Trump of obstruction of justice before they ever became so-called investigators.

 This is not an investigation, and it shouldn't be taxpayer dollars paying for so-called investigators.

-And I also have a concern that since they have a private lawsuit going under the so-called emoluments clause against the president, a lawsuit that um that Eisen brought as the CEO of his organization, and that Burke was uh counsel in.
+And I also have a concern that since they have a private lawsuit going under the so-called emoluments clause against the president, a lawsuit that Eisen brought as the CEO of his organization and that Burke was counsel in.

 That case got dismissed, but they're cheering on the other emoluments clauses cases.

-Oh, I think that's a great point, but as it relates to the uh obstruction investigation, um I'm not sure exactly what it is that they're referring to because uh and Andy pointed this out that there uh we as far as we know, John, there was no cooperation agreement as it relates to the Southern District of New York and Michael Cohn.
+But as it relates to the obstruction investigation, I'm not sure exactly what it is that they're referring to because, and Andy pointed this out, that as far as we know, John, there was no cooperation agreement as it relates to the Southern District of New York and Michael Cohn.

-Uh would the is this something they would ask Michael Cohn not to do to not talk publicly about what might be an ongoing investigation?
+Is this something they would ask Michael Cohn not to do, to not talk publicly about what might be an ongoing investigation?

 Michael Cohn is on a book tour in order to sell his book.